-Policy H5 - Community Led Housing
+Policy H6 - Community-Led Housing

-Proposals will be encouraged from individual community groups, land trusts, and registered affordable housing providers and developers working individually or in partnership which:
+Proposals will be encouraged from individuals, community groups, land trusts, and registered affordable housing providers and developers working individually or in partnership which:

-- A. Can demonstrate a direct benefit to the local community by using different innovative routes to affordable housing such as self-build, in accordance with the NPPF definition of other affordable routes to home ownership, to provide affordable housing in perpetuity, and - B. Are delivered through small scale residential development and infill within development boundaries, or as part of the affordable housing mix on rural exception sites.
+- A. Can demonstrate a direct benefit to the local community by using different innovative routes to affordable housing such as self-build, in accordance with the NPPF definition of other affordable routes to home ownership, to provide affordable housing in perpetuity, and - B. Are delivered through small scale residential development and infill within development boundaries, or as part of the affordable housing mix on rural exception sites, and - C. They are secured as locally restricted affordable dwellings on all future resales and as primary residences through a planning obligation or covenant on the land exchange; and - D. The number of bedrooms/unit size to be provided reflects the need identified in a current housing needs assessment; and - E. An appropriately detailed Design Code for the whole self-build element is agreed with the Local Planning Authority.